snoopForms/docs/docs/platform/deployment.md

 hide_table_of_contents: true
 ---

-The easiest way to deploy snoopPlatform on your on server is using Docker.
+The easiest way to deploy snoopPlatform on your own server is using Docker.

 ### Requirements